 The Honda Foundation aims to inspire goodwill by donating much needed funds to worthy causes nationwide.
 We know we have the power to create meaningful change and see it as our responsibility to do so.
 The Honda Foundation embraces that responsibility by giving back to the community and supporting those charities who work tirelessly to implement change in the lives of Australians.

 The Honda Foundation is run by a board of five trustees and an administrator.
 The five trustees include two representatives from Honda Australia – Mr. Stephen Collins and Ms Carolyn McMahon, two representing the Honda dealer network – Mr. Tony Jowett and Ms Leisa Stallard, and barrister Mr. Daniel Preston who represents the community.
 Our Trustees donate their time to the Foundation, meeting twice a year to discuss applications for funding

 Stephen is a Director of Honda Australia Pty Ltd, member of the Board of Directors and the Chairman of The Honda Foundation.
 He has over 20 years experience in the Automotive industry and has worked in many areas including Sales, Marketing, Product Planning, Regional Operations and Aftersales.
 In 2012, Stephen was appointed Chairman of The Honda Foundation.

-Carolyn is a Director and the Company Secretary at Honda Australia.
+Carolyn is a Director at Honda Australia.
 With a career at Honda spanning more than 20 years, she brings particular expertise in the areas of Human Resources and Business Services.
 Throughout her time with the company she has also overseen Sales, Marketing and Product Planning functions.
 She was appointed to the Board of Trustees in April 2017.

 Tony was appointed as a Trustee of the Board in 2009.
 He was the National Dealer Development Manager at Honda Australia from 1989-1998 before being appointed the Dealer Principal of Eastern Honda and Yarra Honda.
 His role on the Board is to act as a dealer representative.